allfoxwy/vanilla-dll-sideloader/README.md

 This DLL would attempt loading [Vanilla Fixes](https://github.com/hannesmann/vanillafixes), [SuperWoW](https://github.com/balakethelock/SuperWoW), [nampower](https://github.com/namreeb/nampower) and [VanillaMultiMonitorFix](https://github.com/Mates1500/VanillaMultiMonitorFix) when WoW Vanilla game start.

 This loader is distinguished because it is NOT based on memory injection.
-Security software would love this loader more.

 It is intented to be paired use with [add-dll-to-exe](https://github.com/allfoxwy/add-dll-to-exe).
 So that when WoW.exe start, this DLL would detour GetVersion() Win32 API.